bor1e/mydaily/README.md

-# MyDailyLearning:
+# MyDaily:
+Personal Learning Compendium.
 This is the first release.
 Version 0.1.
-Here you can see a demo:
-This application, is a simple parser from [chabad.org](https://chabad.org) which can be also extended to work with other websites as well.
+Here you can see a demo: [MyDaily](mydaily.online-shiurim.org) This application, is a simple parser from [chabad.org](https://chabad.org) which can be also extended to work with other websites as well.
 It is designed for the use with a smartphone.
-By now there are four books in the englsih version available:
+By now there are four books in the english version available:
  - HaYom Yom
  - Tora with Rashi
  - Rambam One Chapter a Day
  - Tanach with Rashi, starting with Sefer Yehoshua
 If you want me any books to add, let me know!
 The project was developed, within couple of days, to get it running and progress in learning.
 So few things needs to be done better, check the ToDo list below, and your welcome to suggest some Features.

-By now (ver 0.1.) the user still needs to navigate himself, to let the app know, that he wants the next section of a specific book, otherwise he will get the same book as to the date he registered everyday.
+By now (ver 0.1.) the user still needs to navigate himself, to let the app know, that he wants the next section of a specific book, otherwise he will get the same book as to the date he registered.

 ## How to install
 Using Python3.
 This app runs on the lightweight bottlepy framework, using mechanicalsoup for parsing.